 Changes in Objective or Scope

-Principal investigators must obtain sponsor approval before changing the objective or scope of any grant or contract.
-Examples, though not all inclusive, are as follows:
+Principal Investigators (PI) must obtain sponsor approval before changing the objective or scope of any grant or contract.

-- shifting emphasis of research from one area to another;
+- Shifting the emphasis of research from one area to another

-- change in those designated as “key personnel” by the sponsor; and
+- Change in those designated as “key personnel” by the sponsor

 When budget revisions are required, the terms agreed to in the grant award must be followed.
 Some sponsors require a written request for budget revisions and some require requests based on a percentage of the total per category.
 Any budget revision request should be forwarded to OSP in writing.
 OSP will confirm with the agreement and sponsor, if necessary, prior to altering the grant budget in the grants management module.
 The budget revision must be reviewed and approved by the PI once complete.